BMI Federal Credit Union

 Impersonation Scams: Fraudsters may pose as friends, family members, or even financial institution employees.
 They will often say there's an emergency and that you must act quickly, creating a sense of urgency.

 Tip: Take a moment to verify the situation.
-A legitimate organization will never rush you into a payment.
+A legitimate person or organization will never rush you into a payment.

 Never Give Out Personal Information